Nipple Surgery – Nipples during Breast Surgery

 Dr Rubinstein specialises in breast reduction surgery and other breast surgeries including breast augmentation, breast lift and asymmetry corrections.
 He is also dedicated to minimising your breast surgery scars, including using drain-free processes for most patients and the Le Jour method incision strategies to help reduce your surgery scars along the breast crease.

-His practice is focuses on women’s surgery only (breast surgery and abdominoplasty); he is one of Melbourne’s most highly respected breast and tummy tuck/abdominoplasty surgeons.
+His practice is focused on women’s surgery only (breast surgery and abdominoplasty); he is one of Melbourne’s most highly respected breast and tummy tuck/abdominoplasty surgeons.